ShiyanZh/Python-for-GIS/README.md

 # Python-for-GIS
+Parse the structure of shapefiles.
-I used python to create an interface with buttons, which can load shapefiles and calculate shortest path.
+Created an interface by python which can load shapefiles and calculate shortest path.